-- ➤ Mirror Config - There are three Mirror modes: Disable, Output mirror, Input mirror.
-The Output/Input mirror is related to the Router. - Port Mirror - This is the port linked to the mirror computer. - Mirrored Ports List The option used to select ports to be mirrored.
+- > Mirror Config There are three Mirror modes: Disable, Output mirror, Input/Output mirror.
+The Input/Output mirror option is related to the Router. - Port Mirror - This is the port linked to the mirror computer. - Mirrored Ports List The option used to select ports to be mirrored.